 When you make any type of search with local intent, Google will provide the top 3 most relevant listing.
 How is local intent determined?
 Typically, any search that includes a city name, zip code, “near me”, or even any search that would produce a service generally provided by a local business is considered a search with local intent.

-Establishing a GMB profile is essentially the low hanging fruit of SEO, however many factors affect your ranking in location search results.
+Establishing a GMB profile is essentially the low hanging fruit of SEO.
+However, many marketing factors affect your ranking in location search results.
 Optimizing your GMB profile, asking for authentic reviews, and organic SEO link building are also major key factors that contribute to your ranking in Google’s local search ranking.

 Ranking at the top of the GMB is great for branding and building trust.
 Google has implemented hyper-local search by way of making it more convenient and relevant to the searcher.
 Google has been coined, by many marketing professionals, as the new “homepage” for local businesses.